nopSolutions/HasOneProduct-discount-requiremement-plugin-for-nopcommerce/README.md

 ﻿nopCommerce DiscountRules.HasOneProduct plugin
 ===========
-nopCommerce plugin for "Has one product in the cart" discount requirement
+This plugin allows you to configure discounts for customers who have at least one of the specified products in the cart.

+Discount requirement rule is a logical dependency in nopCommerce discount module that defines whether a discount applies or not, according to its conditions.

 nopCommerce site: [https://www.nopcommerce.com](https://www.nopcommerce.com)